Florida officials say dozens unaccounted for in beachfront building collapse | Science-Environment

 Florida officials say dozens unaccounted for in beachfront building collapse

-I very desperate to know what's happening," she told the local Fox affiliate.
-A fire official said 35 people were rescued from the building in Surfside, a seaside enclave of 5,700 residents on a barrier island across Biscayne Bay from the city of Miami, including two who were pulled from the rubble as response teams used trained dogs and drones in a search for survivors.
+Sally Heyman, a Miami-Dade County Commissioner, said officials have been unable to make contact with 51 individuals who "supposedly" live in the building, home to a mix of people including families and part-time "snow bird" residents who spend the winter months in Florida.
+Miami-Dade Police Director Freddy Ramirez later told reporters that 99 people were unaccounted for and that 53 others whose whereabouts were initially unknown have since been located, though he did not make clear whether everyone in the second group was alive.

-Rescue crews near Miami began the daunting task of searching through tons of rumble for victims and anyone who may have survived the collapse of part of an oceanfront residential tower early on Thursday, with at least one person already found dead and more than 50 unaccounted for.
-Sally Heyman, a Miami-Dade County Commissioner, said officials have been unable to make contact with 51 people who "supposedly" live in the building, home to a mix of people including families and part-time "snow birds" who spend the winter months in the state of Florida.
+Rescue crews near Miami combed through tons of rubble on Thursday for anyone who may have survived the predawn collapse of part of an oceanfront residential tower, with officials reporting at least one person found dead and nearly 100 more missing.
+Sally Heyman, a Miami-Dade County Commissioner, said officials have been unable to make contact with 51 individuals who "supposedly" live in the building, home to a mix of people including families and part-time "snow bird" residents who spend the winter months in Florida.

+Miami-Dade Police Director Freddy Ramirez later told reporters that 99 people were unaccounted for and that 53 others whose whereabouts were initially unknown have since been located, though he did not make clear whether everyone in the second group was alive.
+"Fire and rescue are in there with their search team, with their dogs.
+It's a very dangerous site right now.
+Very unstable," Ramirez told reporters.
+"They're in search-and-rescue mode, and they will be in that mode for a while.
+They are not quitting.
+They're going to work through the night.
+They are not stopping."

+Ramirez said the numbers of known casualties and people missing were likely to fluctuate.
+"I don't want to set false expectations," he said.
+"This is a very tragic situation for those families and for the community."

-The search and rescue effort was slowed by at least one fire that burned at the site as firefighters doused the rubble with water, local media reported.
-Emergency responders and officials were still looking for people who might be in the rubble, as well as trying to identify residents not home at 1:30 a.m.
-(0530 GMT), when an entire side of the building pulled away and fell to the ground below.
+The search effort was slowed by at least one fire that burned at the site as emergency crews doused the rubble with water, local media reported.
+Emergency responders and officials were still looking for people who might be in the rubble, as well as trying to identify residents who were not home at 1:30 a.m.
+(0530 GMT), when an entire side of the building gave way and fell to the ground below.

 SUBJECT TO VARIOUS INSPECTIONS The Champlain Towers South had more than 130 units, about 80 of which were occupied.
 It had been subject to various inspections recently due to the recertification process and the adjacent construction of a building called 88 Park, Surfside Commissioner Charles Kesl told Local 10.